The Boulder Pollinator Garden Project

 There are over 950 species of bees in Colorado.
 There are over 550 in Boulder County alone.
 They are all different sizes, shapes and colors.
 There are 22 bumblebee species, but the vast majority of wild bees are a solitary and most species next in the ground.
 A single female digs a hole in the ground and provides a ball of pollen and nectar for each egg she lays.
 Some bees nest in hollow stems or holes in wood.

-Native bees, such as bumblebees and solitary bees are also in trouble, but we know far less about them than honeybees, because most are solitary, many are tiny and they are difficult to survey.
+Native bees, such as bumblebees and solitary bees are in trouble, but we know far less about them than honeybees, because most are solitary, many are tiny and they are difficult to survey.
 Many species of native bees provide essential pollination for agricultural crops.
 But importantly, they pollinator native plants, which are the fabric and foundation of ecosystems.
 Many species are at risk of extinction.
 Once common butterflies, such as the monarch butterfly, are also experiencing plummeting populations.
 The fruits and seeds that are produced as a result of native pollinators are eaten by birds, mammals and other animals.
-As pollinator populations decline, the lower production of fruits and seeds is placing the entire natural system in peril.
+As pollinator populations decline, the lower production of fruits and seeds is placing the entire natural system in peril with cascading impacts up the food chain to other animals, ultimately, to us.

 One of the most challenging issues of our time is the precipitous decline of insects, particularly pollinators that over 80% of the world's plants rely on for reproduction.
 Multiple stressors are factors in the decline of insects.
 One is habitat destruction and fragmentation from urbanization, agriculture and resource extraction.
 Pesticides and other toxic chemicals are another major factor.
 So are diseases.
 And climate change has a major impact on insects and plants directly, but also can affect the synchrony of flowers and pollinators.
 This presentation from the Colorado Pollinator Summit by Dr. David Inoueye shows the effects of climate change on plants and pollinators - his study area is at the Rocky Mountain Biological Laboratory where there is no habitat fragmentation and no pesticides used.
 In other areas, the combination of climate change, habitat loss, pesticide exposure and disease are related, but separate stressors that are putting whole ecosystems at risk.